ABOUT

 Bio:

 Samantha Haring is an artist and educator from Des Plaines, Illinois.
-She earned her MFA from Northern Illinois University (2014) and her BFA from the School of the Art Institute of Chicago (2011).
-She spent a summer in Italy at the International School of Drawing, Painting, and Sculpture; it was there that she fully developed her commitment to light, color, and observational painting.
-Haring is represented by Gallery 19 in Chicago.
-Her work has been featured in issues #119 and #123 of New American Paintings as well as several recent Manifest INPA and INDA publications.
-She was one of the 2015–16 Manifest Artists-in-Residence.
-Haring teaches drawing and design courses in the School of Design at DAAP, and she has been a Resident Instructor at Manifest Drawing Center since 2016.
-Her studio practice is currently based in Cincinnati, where she spends an inordinate amount of time staring at the color of dust.
+Haring earned her MFA from Northern Illinois University and her BFA from the School of the Art Institute of Chicago.
+They spent a summer in Italy at the International School of Drawing, Painting, and Sculpture; it was there that they fully developed their commitment to light, color, and observational painting.
+Haring was one of the 2015-16 Artists-in-Residence at Manifest Gallery, and she has taught drawing and design courses at the University of Cincinnati since 2016.
+Haring’s work is published in issues #119, #123, and #179 of New American Paintings, as well as in multiple recent Manifest INDA and INPA publications.
+They have work available with Kathryn Markel Fine Arts in New York and Southside Gallery in Mississippi.
+Her studio practice is currently based in Cincinnati, where she spends an inordinate amount of time analyzing the color of dust.